Checking whether a word is Hamming-isometric in linear time: Introduction

 Many parallel processing applications have communication patterns that can be viewed as graphs called $d$-ary $n$-cubes.
 A $d$-ary $n$ cube is a graph $Q_n^d$ whose nodes are the words of length $n$ over the alphabet $\Z_d= \{0, 1, \ldots, d-1\}$.
 Two nodes are linked if and only if they differ in exactly one position, and the mismatch is given by two symbols $a$ and $b$ that verify $a = b \pm 1 \mod d$.
 In order to obtain some variants of hypercubes for which the number of vertices increases slower than in a hypercube, Hsu \cite{Hsu1993} introduced Fibonacci cubes in which nodes are on a binary alphabet and avoid the factor $11$.
 The notion of $d$-ary $n$-cubes has subsequently be extended to define the generalized Fibonacci cube \cite{IlicKlavzarRho2012, Klavzar2013, WeiZhang2016} ; it is the subgraph $Q_n^2(f)$ of a $2$-ary $n$-cube whose nodes avoid some factor $f$.
 In this framework, a binary word $f$ is said to be Lee-isometric when, for any $n \geq 1$, $Q_n^2(f)$ can be isometrically embedded into $Q_n^2$, \ie the distance between two words $u$ and $v$ vertices of $Q_n^2(f)$ is the same in $Q_n^2(f)$ and in $Q_n^2$.

-On a binary alphabet the definition of Lee-isometric word can be equivalently given by ignoring hypercubes and adopting a point of view closer to combinatorics on words.
+On a binary alphabet, the definition of a Lee-isometric word can be equivalently given by ignoring hypercubes and adopting a point of view closer to combinatorics on words.
 A binary word $f$ is $n$-Hamming-isometric if for any pair of words $u$ and $v$ of length $n$ avoiding $f$, $u$ can be transformed into $v$ by exchanging one by one the bits on which they differ meanwhile generating only words avoiding $f$.
 The word $f$ is Hamming-isometric if it is $n$-Hamming-isometric for all $n$.
-The structure of binary not Hamming-isometric words has been characterized in \cite{KlavzarShpectorov2012, Wei2017, WeiYangZhu2019} and extended to general alphabets in \cite{AnselmoEtAl2021}.
+The structure of binary non-Hamming-isometric words has been characterized in \cite{KlavzarShpectorov2012, Wei2017, WeiYangZhu2019} and extended to general alphabets in \cite{AnselmoEtAl2021}.
 In particular, a binary word is Hamming-isometric if and only if it is Lee-isometric.
 A word is not Hamming-isometric if and only if it has a $2$-error border, that is if it has a suffix that mismatches with the prefix of the same length in exactly two positions.
+In \cite{KlavzarShpectorov2012, Wei2017, WeiYangZhu2019} and \cite{AnselmoEtAl2021}, $2$-error border are called $2$-error overlap.

-In the case of an alphabet of size $4$, non-Lee-isometric words have been characterized in \cite{AnselmoEtAl2021} as words having a suffix and a prefix of the same length which are at distance $2$ for the Lee distance.
+In the case of an alphabet of size $4$, non-Lee-isometric words have been characterized in \cite{AnselmoEtAl2021} as words having a suffix and a prefix of the same length which are at distance $2$ according to the Lee distance.

-Binary Hamming-isometric words have also been considered in the two-dimensional setting, and bad pictures have been investigated in \cite{AnselmoEtAl2020}.
+Binary Hamming-isometric words have also been considered in the two-dimensional setting, and non-Hamming-isometric pictures are investigated in \cite{AnselmoEtAl2020}, where they are called bad pictures.

 In this paper we study the algorithmic complexity of checking whether a word is not Hamming-isometric.
 Our approach is based on the characterization of $2$-error borders of such words.
 The naive algorithm runs clearly in quadratic time.
 We show that known algorithms for matching patterns with mismatches can be used to solve this problem efficiently.
 Pattern matching with $k$ mismatches can be solved by algorithms running in time $O(nk)$ (see \cite{LandauVishkin1985} and \cite{GalilGiancarlo1986}).
 These algorithms are mostly based on a technique called the Kangaroo method.
 This method computes the Hamming distance for every alignment in time $O(k)$ by “jumping” from one error to the next error.
 A faster algorithm for pattern matching with $k$ mismatches runs in $O(n \sqrt{k \log k})$ \cite{AmirLewensteinPorat2004}.
 A simpler version of this algorithm is given in \cite{NicolaeRajasekaran2017}.